Combating Food Insecurity for a Healthy Community

 The Y’s Veggie Van stops in the communities of Tampa Heights, Sulphur Springs, Plant City, Dover, TGH Healthpark in Tampa, Wimauma and Lacoochee in Pasco County.
 Community food distributions take place the first and third weeks on every month.
 For specific delivery locations and schedules please contact Elizabeth.Roman@tampaymca.org.

 We ask that individuals donate what they can, if they can.
-While there is not a fee to participate in the Veggie Van, we ask that participants consider a donation to help keep this service free for those who need it.
+While there is no fee to participate in the Veggie Van, we ask that participants consider a donation to help keep this service free for those who need it.

-The Veggie Van is generously supported by: Feeding Tampa Bay, Publix Charities, Children’s Board of Hillsborough County, Humana through Community Foundation of Tampa Bay, Tampa Bay Resiliency Fund through Pinellas Community Foundation, Joy McCann Foundation, Tampa General Hospital, The Saunders Foundation, Interfaith Social Action Council of Sun City Center, AdventHealth and The Wawa Foundation.
+The Veggie Van is generously supported by: Feeding Tampa Bay, Publix Charities, American Heart Association, the U.S. Department of Agriculture’s Institute of Food and Agriculture, Florida Blue Foundation, Joy McCann Foundation, Tampa General Hospital, Interfaith Social Action Council of Sun City Center and United Way Pasco County.
 For more information, contact Elizabeth.Roman@tampaymca.org.

 The Veggie Van is fueled by supporters like you.
 Please consider a donation to help keep this service free for those who need it.